 So if you’re taking supplements and herbs and your acne isn’t improving, then it’s probably because you don’t know what your hormone levels are and so you’re not taking the right supplements for your hormone imbalance.
-And there’s a multitude of hormones you can have out of balance that affect oil production and cause acne.
+And there’s a multitude of hormones you can have out of balance that affects oil production and cause acne.
 So let’s see what they are…

 The most important hormones I’ve discovered you need to test are the male sex hormones, (testosterone, DHEA, and Androstenedione), female sex hormones (estrogen, progesterone, luteinising hormone, and follicle-stimulating hormone) and the stress hormone, cortisol.
 These three types of hormones all interact with each other so they all need to be tested to know what’s going on in your body.

 Knowing your male sex hormones levels is super important because male sex hormones, like testosterone, increase skin pore size.
 And larger pores get more dirt and dead skin cells caught in them.
 This breeds more bacteria and the pore becomes infected.